Richard-Schott/Project1/README.txt

 FLEXWRAP is causing that odd stacking when I add it to the project container!
 Adjusting image width resizes them, but text alignment needs to be fixed.

+IDEA: Header container's max-width needs to be set.
+Left and right margins too.
+IDEA: Margins should be set for the project containers at high resolutions.
+IDEA: Max-width for the hero image.

 IDEA: Eliminate excess code, particularly the header.
 Maybe its style needs to be on the master.
 IDEA: Consolidate some of the images into different breakpoints.
 IDEA: Fix minor breakpoints for text.